mchmarny/ktest/README.md

 * `/mem` responds with total, used and free system memory information
 * `/host` responds with container info (ID, Hostname, OS, Boot-time etc.)
 * `/log` responds with content of specific log (e.g. /log?logpath=/var/log/app.log)
-* `/kn` WIP: responds with Knative-specific data as defined in the [Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md)
+* `/kn` responds with Knative-specific data as defined in the [Runtime Contract](https://github.com/knative/serving/blob/master/docs/runtime-contract.md)
 * `/help` responds with this list of endpoints as URLs